maxxiimo/the-front-end-manifesto/foundation-markup.md

     def chromeframe
       render :partial => 'layouts/chromeframe'
     end

-There really are a lot of factors that could prevent the user from upgrading:

 > As a web developer, you’re working with IT every day.
 Upgrading doesn’t worry you; it’s easy and everyone should do it.
 But are you neglecting to consider:
 >